Absentee voting begins for city/school election in Dallas County Auditor's Office

-ADEL - Dallas County Auditor and Commissioner of Elections Julia Helm announced that absentee ballots for the Nov.
-5 City/School Election are now available to be voted in the Dallas County Auditor’s Office.
+ADEL - Dallas County Auditor and Commissioner of Elections Julia Helm has announced that absentee ballots for the Nov.
+5 City/School Election will be available to be voted in the Dallas County Auditor’s Office beginning on Oct.
+7.

 Absentee ballots may be cast in the Dallas County Auditor’s Office at 210 N 10th St., Adel, IA, during regular office hours from 8 a.m. to 4:30 p.m.
 Monday through Friday, until Monday, Nov.
 4 at 5 p.m.